Ancient Egyptian Jewellery E-course

 jewels of the nile

-The ancient Egyptians created some of the most breathtaking jewellery.
+The ancient Egyptians created breathtaking jewellery.
 It is still famous: you will have seen the ankh, the sign of life, or the Eye of Horus in modern jewellery creations.
 Are you fascinated by ancient Egyptian jewellery history?
-Then let me tell you more!
+You’ll love this course!

 This online course on ancient Egyptian jewellery brings you the gold of the pharaohs and queens, military personnel, priests and priestesses, dancers and divine beings.
 But it’s not all gold and splendour: you will see how simple beads hold great power and look at jewellery of ordinary Egyptian people.
 You will also see the lesser known pieces from the tomb of Tutankhamun, that are rarely if ever featured elsewhere.
 Enjoy this colourful view on adornment along the Nile!